bakikarakus/raman-image/README.md

 # raman-image

 1-Run the Raman Data Preprocessing notebook to clean and process the data.
+Do this for all the datasets separately.

 2-Open the Raman Updated ML notebook to train models and view results.